jebin2/JellyJump/project_implementation_guides_for_llm/player/phase35-trim-video.md

 - ❌ Don't re-encode unnecessarily (maintain quality)
 - ❌ Don't lose original video if trimming fails
 - ❌ Don't block UI during trimming operation
+- ❌ **Don't EVER remove the original source video from the playlist** (checkbox only controls trimmed video)
+- ❌ Don't confuse "add to playlist" checkbox with removing anything from the playlist

 ---